-The goal of this section is to show how the decoupling property of the Einstein equations allows us to integrate such PDE in very general forms depending on properties of coefficients of ansatz for metrics.
-Some similar theorems for 4--d, 5--d and higher dimension modifications of GR where proven in Refs \cite{vexsol1,vexsol2,ijgmmp}.
-In this work, we generalize those results for EYHM systems following Corollary \ref{corol1} and Claim \ref{claim1}.
+The goal of this section is to show how decoupling effective Einstein equations we can integrate such PDE in very general forms depending on the properties of the coefficients of an ansatz for metrics.
+Some similar theorems for 4--d, 5--d and higher dimension modifications of GR were proven in Refs \cite{vexsol1,vexsol2,ijgmmp}.
+In this work, we generalize those results for $f$--modifications.